-- Examining legal instruments or other documents to insure completeness and accuracy, as well as conformance to applicable laws, rules, precedents and office requirements;
+- Examining legal instruments or other documents to ensure completeness and accuracy, as well as conformance to applicable laws, rules, precedents

-- Interviewing and taking sworn affidavits from citizens or police officers and recommending possible course of action to superiors (in certain areas of the office).
+- Interviewing and taking sworn affidavits from citizens or police officers and recommending possible courses of action to superiors

 Minimum Training and Experience: